 - The common causes of truck accidents.
 From speeding drivers to drivers who have spent too many hours on the road, our attorneys know all about the various causes of truck accidents.

 - Federal regulations in truck accident cases.
 The rules of the road for semi-trucks are not the same as they are for other vehicles.
-We know the importance of knowing federal regulations in truck crash cases.
+We understand the importance of knowing federal regulations in truck crash cases.

 Our lawyers are leaders in our fields of practice.
 Our attorneys have written several best-selling legal textbooks and have instructed lawyers in trial techniques, litigation skills, and medical litigation issues.
 Members of our firm have held leadership positions in the Illinois State Bar Association, the Illinois Trial Lawyers Association, and other prestigious national, international, and state organizations.

 Of course, it is our ability to succeed that keeps drawing attention to our law firm.
-We have a long history of multimillion dollar awards and settlements.
-The efforts we’ve made for our clients have resulted in life-saving changes in hospital and medical procedures.
+We have a long history of multimillion-dollar awards and settlements.
+The efforts we’ve made for our clients have resulted in lifesaving changes in hospital and medical procedures.
 While our history of success is important to us, succeeding on behalf of our clients is what we are focused on.